 2. Improve aerobic and anaerboic conditioning

 Aerobic conditioning, commonly referred to as cardio involves exercises that help train the heart and lungs to pump more efficiently ensuring that more oxygen gets to the muscles.
-MMA training usually includes some of the best cardio workouts such as swimming, punching a bag, skipping rope, running and boxing.
+Hard martial arts training usually includes some of the best cardio workouts such as swimming, punching a bag, skipping rope, running and boxing.
 They all help to improve your overall endurance.

 Aerobic conditioning will enable you to take control of your health.
 Its many rewards include better health and protection from diseases such as coronary artery diseases, improved mood, and overall feeling of well-being.
 It also decreases stress by reducing the stress hormones in the body.

-But MMA training is so much more than cardio.
+But martial arts training is so much more than cardio.
 It will also improve anaerobic conditioning.
 Unlike aerobic conditioning, anaerobic conditioning is not about endurance it will enable you to perform better by participating in shorter, more explosive exercises.
-MMA training involves particular strength and speed that engage the anaerobic energy system of your body on all levels imaginable.
+Some martial arts training, such as MMA training, involves particular strength and speed that engage the anaerobic energy system of your body on all levels imaginable.

 Anaerobic conditioning will not burn as many calories as aerobic exercise would.
 It may also be less important to your cardiovascular fitness.
 Its main focus is to build your overall strength and muscle mass.
 It will improve your endurance and your ability to withstand fatigue.
 MMA anaerobic workouts include weight lifting and sprinting.